SOCIALIST ESTABLISHMENTS OF THE 20TH CENTURY:

 and defeat of the entire system.

-The 1989 coup was undoubtedly a " lost revolution " for the enlightened people.
+The 1989 coup was undoubtedly a "lost revolution" for the enlightened people.
 "Soulless market system *), based on the privatization of the means of production and raw materials and domination indiuviduálního selfishness can not ensure permanent (or long) sustainable development, given the limited nature of our little globe.
-We will have to re- socialize the means of production and ownership of land and natural resources that we can scientifically objective , flexibly and effectively tackle global challenges of development, in the context of natural and organic possibilities of our country. we will take participate , produce only things needed to live and develop a truly democratic and enlightened society.
+We will have to re- socialize the means of production and ownership of land and natural resources that we can scientifically objective , flexibly and effectively tackle global challenges of development, in the context of natural and organic possibilities of our Earth.
+About all participate, produce only things needed to live and develop a truly democratic and enlightened society.

 *) The capitalist system of consumer society compels us to get things thatwe don't need them and which we throw away anyway, even though labor has been put into their production and raw materials have been consumed.
 Society cannot be based on the constant growth of consumption and production of unnecessary things - even nature cannot bear it !